BeamFi/beamapp/README.md

 ## Contributing

-Pleaes feel free to raise issue or submit a pull request.
+Please feel free to raise issue or submit a pull request.

 ## License